ipfs/team-mgmt/meeting-notes/2016-11-14-apps-on-ipfs.md

 ### Write-controlled feeds

-* Prototype for data structures for access control!
+* Prototype for access controlled data structures!
 * Not really ready but being worked on.
 * find a better name than "write-controlled" (but this is not "Private")